BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 ARTICLE XIII.
 PROHIBITED ACTIVITY

-The Los Angeles Local shall not engage in activity prohibited by IRS guidelines or similar rules established by the State of California.
+The Los Angeles Local shall not engage in activity prohibited by IRS guidelines, any similar rules established by the State of California, or the California Corporations Code.
 Nor shall the Local engage in any activity prohibited by resolutions adopted by DSA’s National Convention or DSA’s National Political Committee.

 ARTICLE XIV.
 AMENDMENTS